merenlab/merenlab.org/courses/EMM/index.md

 #### 10:00 - 12:00: A brief introduction to **microbial life on Earth**

-Please remember, we will have an activity break at 11:00.

 * ***Learning Objectives***:

   * Describe the extent of microbial diversity on Earth, their involvement in key biogeochemical processes, as well as human health and disease